bgaillard/bgaillard.github.io/_posts/2025-10-05-you-have-mail.md

 On most systems the `/var/spool/mail` directory is a symbolic link to `/var/mail`.

-The messages located in those files can be read with the `mail` or `mailx` command line programs.
+You can read these messages using the `mail` or `mailx` command-line tools.

 ```bash
 $ mail